pivotalbeachla/parallelize-tests/README.md

 # Parallelizing iOS tests on virtualized OSX

-This is a proof of concept script to divide a time consuming iOS test suite on multiple virtual machines.
+**This is a proof of concept script** to divide a time consuming iOS test suite on multiple virtual machines.
 A quick (~2/3minutes) suite will not benefit from this strategy.

+## How this works?

+Xcode8 has a xcodebuild option called `--only-test` that allows to run parts of a build so we search the Xcode project test file list and split them across virtual machines--legally--running OSX.

+**We don't allow to distribute test functions across virtual machines.**

 ---